ActiDoo/clusterrebootd/docs/STATE.md

   contention returns 4, kill switches return 5, and the long-running `run` command propagates the last blocked outcome when it exits on a signal.
   Documentation covering the exit-code behaviour was added for operators.
-- The orchestration loop now retries transient runtime failures with an exponential backoff and listens for SIGINT/SIGTERM so operators can stop the daemon cleanly when managed by service supervisors.
+- The orchestration loop now retries transient runtime failures with a jittered exponential backoff and listens for SIGINT/SIGTERM so operators can stop the daemon cleanly when managed by service supervisors.
 - A reproducible dev container (Go 1.22 with etcd 3.6.4 and nfpm 2.43.1) is available for local development, packaging experiments, and integration testing.